 Or with reports that some people have been struggling with sleep, they may have had the time to look at the things that could be stopping them from getting a good night’s sleep which includes their old, unsupportive bed.’

 No matter how you’re spending lockdown, a good night’s sleep is extremely important – perhaps now more than ever.
-Here are seven top tips for getting a great sleep while WFH, including advice from our team and the Sleep Council.
+Here are seven top tips for getting a great sleep while WFH, including advice from our team and The Sleep Charity.

 Seven tips to improve your sleep while WFH